-9.7.2.1 Potential Publication in News Media of Any Type.
+- 9.9.2.1 Potential Publication in News Media of Any Type.
 Should Awarded Applicant be contacted by any news media about any information, including results, findings, or reports regarding activities being conducted under any Contract/Grant resulting from this RFA, Awarded Applicant shall notify its THECB Point of Contact, when possible, before communicating with news media.
-When not possible, Awarded Applicant shall notify its THECB Point of Contact immediately after concluding the communication with the news media.

-9.7.2.2 Should Awarded Applicant desire to contact any news media about any information, including results, findings, or reports regarding activities being conducted under any Contract/Grant resulting from this RFA, Awarded Applicant shall notify its THECB Point of Contact before communicating with news media.

-9.7.3 Any written publication shall be sent electronically to the THECB Point of Contact.
+When not possible, Awarded Applicant shall notify its THECB Point of Contact immediately after concluding the communication with the news media. - 9.9.2.2 Should Awarded Applicant desire to contact any news media about any information, including results, findings, or reports regarding activities being conducted under any Contract/Grant resulting from this RFA, Awarded Applicant shall notify its THECB Point of Contact before communicating with news media. - 9.9.3 Any written publication shall be sent electronically to the THECB Point of Contact.

-9.8 RELEASE OF APPLICATION INFORMATION BY THE THECB
+9.10 RELEASE OF APPLICATION INFORMATION BY THE THECB

-9.8.1 Public Information Act.
+9.10.1 Public Information Act.
 Awarded Applicant understands and acknowledges that as a Texas state agency, the THECB is subject to the provisions of the Texas Public Information Act, Government Code, Chapter 552 as interpreted by judicial opinions and the opinion of the Attorney General of the state of Texas.
 Awarded Applicant will cooperate with the THECB in the production of documents responsive to any such requests under the Public Information Act.
 Awarded Applicant is required to make any information created or exchanged with the state pursuant to this Agreement, and not otherwise exempted from disclosure under the Texas Public Information Act, available in a format that is accessible by the public at no additional charge to the state.
 The THECB will make a determination whether to submit a Public Information Act request to the Attorney General.
-This RFA, Awarded Applicant's Application, any Grant awarded to the Applicant, and all data and other information Act.
+This RFA, Awarded Applicant's Application, any Grant awarded to the Applicant, and all data and other information generated or otherwise obtained in its performance may be subject to the Texas Public Information Act.
 To the extent Grantee is subject to the Public Information Act, Grantee will notify the THECB's General Counsel within 24 hours of receipt of any third party requests for information it receives relating to this Agreement.

-9.8.2 All submitted Applications become the property of the THECB after the RFA submittal deadline date.
+- 9.10.2 All submitted Applications become the property of the THECB after the RFA submittal deadline date.
 Upon acceptance of the Grant Award, all information submitted with Applicant's Application becomes part of the Grant Award and becomes public record.
-Therefore, such information is subject to disclosure under the Texas Public Information Act, unless an exception under the Texas Public Information Act is applicable.

-9.8.3 Any proprietary information included in Applicant's Application shall be subject to disclosure unless such proprietary information was clearly identified by Applicant and such identification was submitted concurrently with the original submission of the proprietary information.
+Therefore, such information is subject to disclosure under the Texas Public Information Act, unless an exception under the Texas Public Information Act is applicable. - 9.10.3 Any proprietary information included in Applicant's Application shall be subject to disclosure unless such proprietary information was clearly identified by Applicant and such identification was submitted concurrently with the original submission of the proprietary information.
 Such identification of proprietary information shall be clearly marked in the Application at each page it appears.
 Such markings shall be in boldface type at least 14-point font.
-Additionally, Applicant shall state the specific reason(s) an exception from the Texas Public Information Act is being claimed concurrently with the original submission of the proprietary information.

-9.8.4 If Awarded Applicant(s) fails to clearly identify proprietary information with the original submission of the proprietary information, then those Sections will be deemed non-proprietary and made available upon public request after the Grant is awarded.
+Additionally, Applicant shall state the specific reason(s) an exception from the Texas Public Information Act is being claimed concurrently with the original submission of the proprietary information. - 9.10.4 If Awarded Applicant(s) fails to clearly identify proprietary information with the original submission of the proprietary information, then those Sections will be deemed non-proprietary and made available upon public request after the Grant is awarded.
 The production of any material under the Grant shall not have the effect of violating or causing the THECB to violate any law, including the Texas Public Information Act.

-9.9 NONCOMPLIANCE
+9.11 NONCOMPLIANCE